NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has a bit more forward momentum to increase range
     - High crush added frames 15-37
 - 6B(B)
+    - Adjusted to use a modified RB animation (TODO: is the below still relevant now?)
     - Has one more frame blockstun
     - Is super cancellable
     - HC (TODO: Heavy crush?) is four frames sooner